21 Top-Rated Things to Do in Provincetown, MA

 8. Cycle the Province Lands Bike Trail

 Province Lands Bike Trail is the first bike trail created in a national park.
-Bikers are rewarded with incredible views as they ride along this nearly five-and-a-half-mile loop that travels along the Cape Cod National Seashore.
+It's also one of the best places to visit in Provincetown.
+Bikers are rewarded with incredible views as they ride along this nearly five-and-a-half-mile loop that traverses the Cape Cod National Seashore.
 This well-loved trail passes Race Point Beach, Herring Cove Beach, and Beech Forest.

 The trail winds its way through the Province Lands, passing beside sand dunes, around cranberry bogs, and through forests packed with pine trees.
 Entrance points can be found at Race Point beach, Herring Cove Beach, the Province Lands Visitor Center, Bennett Pond, and the Beech Forest Parking Lot.